Line 9 (Beijing Subway): History

 Line 9's route drawn to scale.

 In 1989, the State Council decided to build Beijing West railway station on the Beijing-Kowloon railway.
 Subway planning had determined that Beijing West railway station would be the interchange between Lines 7 and 9.
 However, no provision for an interchange station was added in the railway station's design.
 The railway station was completed in 1996.
 15 years later Beijing West Station was rebuilt and expanded with provisions added to the basement of the station for Lines 7 and 9.
 In 2002, in preparation for the 2008 Beijing Olympics, it was proposed that the first section of Line 9 should be built between Baishiqiao and Beijing West railway station (today's National Library to Beijing West railway station section).
 The entire length of the proposed line was 5.8 km.
 However, the line only started construction in April 2007, with a planned opening date of 2010 and the original northern section between Baishiqiao to Beijing West Station was further delayed until 2012, making an opening before the Olympics unlikely.
 In the meantime, planners were investigating the possibility of extending Line 9 northwest beyond Baishiqiao and roughly paralleling the almost complete Line 4.
 However, this Baishiqiao-Wenyang Road Project would head further north to the Haidan area, terminating around the Wenyang Road (温阳路) exit of the 6th Ring Road competing with another proposal where Line 4's northern extension would serve the area.
 The extension project was would be 25.5 km long and add 13 new stations, creating a 40.7 km long Line 9.
-However, this project was cut back to the current terminus at Station with the remaining sections north was ultimately redesigned as neither Line 9 or Line 4 but replaced by Line 16.
+However, this project was cut back to the current terminus at Station with the remaining northern sections ultimately redesigned as neither Line 9 or Line 4 but replaced by Line 16.

-On December 31, 2011 the 11.1 km, nine-station southern section from Guogongzhuang to Beijing West railway station opened.
-At the time the line was only connected to the Fangshan Line, isolated from the rest of the Beijing Subway network.
-Passengers had to transfer to shuttle buses that connected to the main subway network to continue their journey., making the line sparsely used in 2011.
-The situation did not improve on April 29, 2012 when the Beijing subway exceeded a record 8 million daily riders, with the daily ridership of Line 9 being only 46,300 as it was still isolated from the rest of the network.
+On December 31, 2011, the 11.1 km nine-station southern section from Guogongzhuang to Beijing West railway station opened.
+At the time, the line was only connected to the Fangshan Line, isolated from the rest of the Beijing Subway network.
+Passengers had to transfer to shuttle buses that connected to the main subway network to continue their journey, making the line sparsely used in 2011.
+The situation did not improve on April 29, 2012, when the Beijing subway exceeded a record 8 million daily riders, with the daily ridership of Line 9 being only 46,300 as it was still isolated from the rest of the network.